P. D. James: Life and career

 On 7 February 1991, James was created a life peer as Baroness James of Holland Park, of Southwold in the County of Suffolk.
 She sat in the House of Lords as a Conservative.
 She was an Anglican and a lay patron of the Prayer Book Society.
 Her 2001 work, Death in Holy Orders, displays her familiarity with the inner workings of church hierarchy.
 Her later novels were often set in a community closed in some way, such as a publishing house, barristers' chambers, a theological college, an island or a private clinic.
 Talking About Detective Fiction was published in 2009.
 Over her writing career, James also wrote many essays and short stories for periodicals and anthologies, which have yet to be collected.
-She revealed in 2011 that The Private Patient was the final Dalgliesh novel.
+She said in 2011 that The Private Patient was the final Dalgliesh novel.
+However, at the time of her death, she had been planning another Dalgliesh novel, set in Southwold.

 As guest editor of BBC Radio 4's Today programme in December 2009, James conducted an interview with the Director General of the BBC, Mark Thompson, in which she seemed critical of some of his decisions.
 Regular Today presenter Evan Davis commented that "She shouldn't be guest editing; she should be permanently presenting the programme."
 In 2008, she was inducted into the International Crime Writing Hall of Fame at the inaugural ITV3 Crime Thriller Awards.

 In August 2014, James was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 James' main home was her house at 58 Holland Park Avenue, in the area from which she took her title; she also owned homes in Oxford and Southwold.

-James died at her home in Oxford on 27 November 2014, aged 94.
+James died from cancer at her home in Oxford on 27 November 2014, aged 94.
 She is survived by her two daughters, Clare and Jane, five grandchildren and eight great-grandchildren.